melkimble/shinyapps/MeDNA/README.md

-# Maine-eDNA Survey123 Site summaries
+# Maine-eDNA Survey123 Site Summaries

 Support for this project is provided through a National Science Foundation award to [Maine EPSCoR at the University of Maine](https://umaine.edu/edna/) and is part of the RII Track-1: Molecule to Ecosystem: Environmental DNA as a Nexus of Coastal Ecosystem Sustainability for Maine (Maine-eDNA).